 This course will provide an overview of first line industrial management concepts where the primary concern is production/manufacturing.
-The student will be introduced to various industrial/production/manufacturing concepts, such as competitiveness, strategy, productivity, product and and facility layout, work design and measurement, and location planning and analysis.
+The student will be introduced to various industrial/production/manufacturing concepts, such as competitiveness, strategy, productivity, product and service design, strategic capacity planning, process selection and facility layout, work design and measurement, and location planning and analysis.
 [Sp]